dkubb/equalizer/README.md

 Supported Ruby Versions
 -----------------------

-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][specs] the following Ruby
 implementations:

 * Ruby 3.1